golioth/reference-design-air-quality/README.rst

    Default value is ``true``.

+``PM_SENSOR_SAMPLES_PER_MEASUREMENT``
+   Adjusts the number of samples averaged together when fetching a measurement from the particulate matter sensor.
+Set to an integer value (samples).

+   Note that each sample requires ~1s to fetch, so there is a tradeoff between getting a good average sample and the time required to fetch the measurement.

+   Default value is ``30`` samples per measurement.

 ``PM_SENSOR_AUTO_CLEANING_INTERVAL``
    Adjusts the automatic fan cleaning interval setting for the SPS30 particulate matter sensor.
 Set to an integer value (seconds).